fiixlabs/fiix-integration-for-glass/README.md

 7 LICENSING
 -----------

-The Maintenance Assistant CMMSclient for Java is licensed under the Apache License 2.0.
+The Fiix CMMS client for Java is licensed under the Apache License 2.0.

 See [LICENSE.txt][LCN] and [NOTICE.txt][NTC] files for
 more information.